bjmyers/prtp/docs/sources.rst

 A RectBeam is a Source which generates a rectangular beam with a specified width and height, unlike RectArray, these photons are randomly generated within the rectangle.
 In addition to num, z, wave, and order, RectArray takes the following arguments:

 * xhalfwidth - Half the length in the x-direction.
 For example, if xhalfwidth is 5 mm, the rectangular array will extend from -5 mm to 5 mm in the x-direction.
-   * xhalfwidth must be in units of length, see the section on astropy units.
+   * xhalfwidth must be in units of length, see the section on :ref:`Astropy Units <units-top>`.
 * yhalfwidth - Half the length in the y-direction.
 For example, if yhalfwidth is 5 mm, the rectangular array will extend from -5 mm to 5 mm in the y-direction.
-   * yhalfwidth must be in units of length, see the section on astropy units.
+   * yhalfwidth must be in units of length, see the section on :ref:`Astropy Units <units-top>`.

 Example: